 The audience of GDN includes all of their partner websites, which have signed up to their network.
 Although this number is really huge, it is still limited, in contrast to what programmatic advertising has to offer.

-The ad exchange gives advertisers access to many SSPs, Google Network included, so ads can be served to more people than any display network can cover.
+The ad exchange gives advertisers access to many SSPs, including Google Network, so ads can be served to more people than any display network can cover.
 Therefore, if you want to reach a broader audience, you should definitely opt for the programmatic network rather than the Google Display Network.

 Who offers better targeting?